 In observance of World Poetry Day, various literary activities are conducted across India.
 Educational institutions host poetry readings and competitions aimed at fostering the love of poetry among younger generations.
 Media and publishers highlight the works of poets, both renowned and budding.
 Poetry events and workshops are also organized to encourage aspiring writers.
 World Poetry Day is observed on March 21st, advocating the significance of poetry in our lives.

-Facts about World Poetry Day
+Top 10 Facts for 2026 World Poetry Day in India

 In the News and Trending in India for World Poetry Day